mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Blockage still occur, and participants have to work with facilitators in depth to overcome issues to preserve a totally learner-driven approach (as per first iteration)

-### The freedoms and restrictions of playgrounds

-**Play testing, playgrounds and a walled garden - impact on agency**

-Similar metaphors emerge in experimental code processes.

-Sandboxes, Code Playground, playtesting.

-While some of this language is specific to the creation of games, other terms are also prevalent in non-game coding.

-These metaphors can be linked to theoretical conceptions of play as a magic circle.
-Play theorist outline the value of stepping into a more controlled area of voluntary experimentation where the fear of failure is reduced.

-**Impact on agency**

-Move towards freedom and agency

-Pair and peer playtesting emerges as a key practice to facilitate learner agency.

-In the language of double stimulation, a tension of relative inactivity at times is overcome by invitation to play test and resulting interaction.

 <!-- Or is the process of working on a sprawling problem which seems unmanagable,
 but which in with participants have to work with facilitators in depth to overcome issues to preserve a totally learner-driven approach.  -->